 Conventional wisdom in the pool business—at least, until recently—suggests an ideal range of CYA to be 30-50ppm, with a minimum of 10ppm and a maximum of 100ppm.
 Ranges vary, depending on state laws.
 We at Orenda recommend a little as possible (30ppm or less, ideally).
 Why do we differ?
 Because we recognize the need for chlorine to have longevity in sunlight, but also recognize its impact on sanitation.
 Additionally, with enzymes, chlorine levels can be minimal while maintaining a strong ORP.

 Dosing a CYA properly is a matter of knowing how much free available chlorine (FAC) you want protected, and how many gallons of water are in the pool.
 Sources suggest it takes about 10ppm CYA to protect 1 to 1.5ppm FAC, but we have not yet found a definitive answer on that.
 We DO know, however, that even small amounts of CYA can protect the vast majority of hypochlorous acid (HOCl), which is the strong, killing form of chlorine:

 The problem is not stabilization of chlorine.
 It's overstabilization.
-When water evaporates, CYA stays behind.
-Because of that, cyanuric acid stays in the water for a long, long time.
+When water evaporates, CYA stays behind and stays in the water for a long, long time.
 This can be considered a benefit for some…but it can also be a problem down the road, because the CYA will accumulate.
 For the most part, CYA levels can remain very stable if you’re not adding more of it to the water.
 The problems occur when CYA levels get too high.

 3. Problems with cyanuric acid

 Since chlorine is the front-line defense against germs and diseases in water, weakening it is a bad idea.
 Not only does chlorine have to overcome the oxidant demand before sanitation can begin, there is approximately a 7.5% chlorine reduction factor with cyanuric acid against algae.
 So let’s put this formula into the real world.
 If you have 100ppm CYA, your new minimum to stay ahead of algae growth is approximately 7.5ppm chlorine.
 Can you sustain that?